 Ph.D. in Chemistry from the University of California, Riverside

-James is a materials chemist with expertise in the colloidal synthesis of a wide variety of nanomaterials, including semiconducting nanowires, magnetic nanoparticles, and nanoparticle coatings.
-His doctoral research focused on the synthesis and application of plasmonic gold and silver nanoplates, as well as sol-gel coatings for metal nanoparticles.
-He is currently developing improved synthetic techniques for producing and functionalizing magnetically tunable photonic crystals for security and pigment applications.
-Additionally, he is leading nanoComposix’s efforts on the fabrication of silicon dioxide and titanium dioxide core/shell nanomaterials.
-James has 23 nanoparticle synthesis publications that have been cited over 1300 times.
+James is a materials chemist with expertise in the synthesis and integration of a wide variety of nanomaterials, including plasmonic nanoparticles, magnetic nanoparticles, nano TiO2, and nanoparticle coatings.
+His doctoral research focused on the synthesis and application of plasmonic metal nanoplates, as well as sol-gel coatings for metal nanoparticles.
+He is currently developing processes for the manufacture of magnetically tunable photonic crystals and incorporating them into functional devices for security and display applications.
+Additionally, he is working to create advanced plasmonic nanomaterials with higher optical efficiencies, and he currently leads nanoComposix’s efforts to investigate nano TiO2 photocatalysts for use in consumer products.
+James is an author on 24 nanoscience publications.

 Research Lead in Obscurants and Signature Management